California’s Wage Garnishment Laws: What You Need to Know

 California Wage Garnishment for Unpaid Taxes

 If your tax debts are owed to the state of California, they can garnish up to 25% of your disposable earnings.
 The IRS doesn’t have a limit; instead they use a complicated formula involving your dependents and deductions to determine how much of your check you get to keep.
+That amount may be quite a bit higher than is allowed for other types of garnishment.
 If you have unpaid taxes, you should consult an attorney to learn exactly how much of your wages may be at risk.

 California Wage Garnishment for Student Loans

-If you have private student loans or multiple federal student loans in default, they’ll be treated like any other debt — you may lose up to 25% of your disposable earnings through garnishment.
-If you have a single or consolidated federal student loan, however, the max is 15%.
+If you have private student loans or multiple federal student loans in default, they’ll be treated like any other debt — you may lose up to 20% of your disposable earnings through garnishment.
+Federal student loan garnishment is limited to 15%, but does not require a lawsuit and court order.

 What does “priority” mean in reference to wage garnishment?

-Priority refers to who gets paid first when your wages are being garnished to pay more than one debt.
-If you have more than one wage garnishment against you, then the first party to achieve a garnishment order has priority.
+Priority refers to who gets paid first when your employer receives more than one garnishment order.
+If you have more than one wage garnishment against you, then the first party to achieve a garnishment order typically has priority.
 However, wage garnishments for support payments (child support or spousal support) have priority over all other garnishments, regardless of when they were ordered.
 This means that your wages are deducted for child support before they can be deducted for other debts.

 It is important to note that the maximum wage garnishment percentages discussed above apply no matter how many garnishments that you owe.
-Thus, if you have lost a lawsuit to two different creditors, the maximum amount that your wages can be deducted remains 25%, and therefore that 25% must be split between your creditors.
+That means if there are two or more different valid garnishment orders, the total withheld cannot exceed the legal limit.

 How to Stop Wage Garnishment in California

 In some cases, you won’t be able to reach an agreement and the garnishment process will continue.
 If your creditors are required to sue before they can garnish your wages, you can respond to the lawsuit and argue your case in court.
 For example, you can require that the creditors show proof that you actually owe them a debt.
-Many creditors don’t have the necessary proof, especially in cases where a debt collection firm is involved.
+Many creditors don’t have the necessary proof, especially in cases where the debt has been sold to a debt buyer, and perhaps sold again.

-California law also allows you to object to a wage garnishment on the basis of hardship.
-It’s called the “Necessaries of Life” exemption and it applies where the wage garnishment would prevent you from providing yourself or your family with basic necessities like food and shelter.
+California law also allows you to exempt income you need to provide necessities of life for you and your dependents.
+This exemption applies when the wage garnishment would prevent you from providing yourself or your family with basic necessities like food and shelter.
 You can’t use the necessaries of life exemption if the garnishment is for child or spousal support or to pay a debt that was used to purchase the necessities of life.
-In other words, you can’t use the exemption if the garnishment is meant to pay back rent.
+For example, you can’t use the exemption if the garnishment is meant to pay back rent.
 In general, you have to claim this exemption at the original hearing.
 However, you can claim it later if your circumstances change significantly.
 If you lose your job after the garnishment starts, for example, you can then claim the exemption even if you’ve already had a hearing.

-Even if your creditors can prove that you do owe a debt and you don’t qualify for an exemption, you still have options.
-Once it arrives at your workplace, you can challenge the garnishment order on a number of grounds.
-When you challenge the order, you’ll be able to schedule a court hearing and plead your case.
+Even if your creditors can prove that you do owe a debt and you don’t qualify for an exemption, you may still have options.
+There may be grounds to challenge the garnishment order your employer receives.
 For example, the court will stop the garnishment if you can show that the creditor is taking too much of your paycheck, that the creditor didn’t follow proper procedures, or that the debt is already paid off.

 Seek Help from a Bankruptcy Attorney